hongjunbai/del_as_rm/README.md

 ## Know issues
-Does not take any options other than files/dirctories
+Does not take any options other than file/dirctory names